See the pricing comparison for side-by-side pricing fields, or the buyer's guide pricing section for negotiation tactics.

 The per-endpoint price is just the starting point.
 Four factors determine total cost:

-- Organization size: Volume discounts exist but minimum seat requirements (10–200 endpoints) may force you into a higher tier than needed.
+- Organization size affects per-unit cost, but minimum seat requirements (10–200 endpoints) may force you into a higher tier than needed.

-- Service level: Autonomous response costs more than guided response.
-Breach warranties cost more than standard coverage.
+- Service level matters: autonomous response costs more than guided response, and breach warranties cost more than standard coverage.

 Hidden costs to watch for